Gong Wang: Joining Liangshan

-With his deadly stone-flinging skill, Zhang Qing keeps at bay a force from Liangshan Marsh under Lu Junyi that has come to seize the grain stock of Dongchang.
+With his deadly stone-flinging skill, Zhang Qing keeps at bay a force from Liangshan Marsh under Lu Junyi that has come to seize the grain stocks of Dongchang.
 Song Jiang, who has just overrun Dongping prefecture, comes to reinforce Lu with his force.
-Zhang Qing further injures some of Liangshan's best warriors with his stones as they take turn to fight him on horseback or on foot.
+Zhang Qing further injures some of Liangshan's best warriors with his stones as they take turns fighting him on horseback or on foot.
 Gong Wang and Ding Desun stay in the wings preparing to capture any one whom Zhang fells.

-When Zhang Qing and Dong Ping grapple with each other on horseback, with their spears discarded, Gong Wang moves to intercept Lin Chong and Hua Rong as they rush to Dong's help.
+When Zhang Qing and Dong Ping grapple with each other on horseback, with their spears discarded, Gong Wang moves in to intercept Lin Chong and Hua Rong as they rush to Dong's help.
 But he is no match for the two and is captured.
-Gong and Ding, who is seized by Lü Fang and Guo Sheng, are sent in captivity back to Liangshan.
+Gong and Ding, who has been seized by Lü Fang and Guo Sheng, are sent in captivity back to Liangshan.
 After Zhang Qing is captured and won over by Liangshan, Ding and Gong also join Liangshan.